Asset Publisher

 • Patient experienced disease progression on or after a platinum-containing chemotherapy regimen; OR

-• Used in combination with cisplatin and gemcitabine (Note: Only applies to metastatic disease); AND
+• Used in combination with cisplatin and gemcitabine (Note: Only applies to metastatic disease); OR

 • Patient has Very Advanced Head and Neck Cancer*; AND